-- General Considerations.
-A candidate will be considered in the context of the current perceived needs of the Board as a whole.
-Generally, candidates and nominees must reflect a Board that is comprised of directors who (i) are of high integrity, (ii) have qualifications that will increase overall Board effectiveness and (iii) meet other requirements as may be required by applicable rules, such as financial literacy or financial expertise with respect to audit committee members. - Specific Qualifications.
-In addition, the following specific qualifications may be considered: - The current size and composition of the Board, and the needs of the Board and its committees. - Previous experience serving on a public company board, or as a member of the senior management of a public company. - Whether the candidate would be an independent director as defined under all applicable regulations, including the rules of Nasdaq and the SEC and as defined below. - The possession of such knowledge, experience, skills, expertise and diversity so as to enhance the Board's ability to manage and direct the affairs and business of the Company. - Key personal characteristics such as strategic thinking, objectivity, independent judgment, integrity, intellect, and the courage to speak out and actively participate in meetings.
+- 2. In addition, the following specific qualifications may be considered: - a.
+The current size and composition of the Board, and the needs of the Board and its committees. - b.
+Previous experience serving on a public company board, or as a member of the senior management of a public company. - c.
+Whether the candidate would be an independent director as defined under all applicable regulations, including the rules of Nasdaq and the SEC and as defined below. - d.
+The possession of such knowledge, experience, skills, expertise and diversity so as to enhance the Board's ability to manage and direct the affairs and business of the Company. - e.
+Key personal characteristics such as strategic thinking, objectivity, independent judgment, integrity, intellect, and the courage to speak out and actively participate in meetings.